-Hile, Ralph, and Hilary J. Deason (continued)
+Hile, Ralph, and Hilary J.Deason

-1947.
+- 1934.
+Growth of C 3 whitefish, Coregonus clupeaformis (Mitchill), in Trout Lake, northeastern highlands, Wisconsin.
+Trans.
+Am.
+Fish.
+Soc., Vol. 64, pp. 231-237.
+Description of growth of a "dwarf" population of whitefish and a comparison with growth in other waters. - 1947.
 Distribution, abundance, and spawning season and grounds of the kiyi, Leucichthys kiyi Koelz, in Lake Michigan.
 Trans.
 Am.
 Fish.
 Soc., Vol. 74 (1944), pp. 143-165.

-Analysis of catch data from experimental gill nets for records of geographical distribution and study of vertical distribution and regional abundance.
-Kiyi established as deep-water form taken in numbers in less than 50 fathoms only at times of unusual hydrographic disturbances.
+Analysis of catch data from experimental gill nets for records of geographic distribution and study of vertical distribution and regional abundance.
+Kiyi established as deepwater form taken in numbers in less than 50 fathoms only at times of unusual hydrographic disturbances.
 Abundance determined to be nearly uniform throughout great central basins, but species found to be scarce in northeastern island area.
-Spawning-run samples indicated no movement toward inshore waters and a spawning season extending from late September to mid-November or later.
+Spawningrun samples indicated no movement toward inshore waters and a spawning season extending from late September to mid-November or later.

-Hile, Ralph, and William R. Duden
+- Hile, Ralph, and William R. Duden - 1933.

-1933.
 Methods for the investigation of the statistics of the commercial fisheries of the Great Lakes.
 Trans.
 Am.
 Fish.
-Soc., Vol. 63, pp. 292-305.
+Soc., Vol.63, pp.292-305.
 Account of tentative procedures for compilation and analysis of commercial fishery statistics.
-Includes a definition of "effective fishing effort" for use in fisheries based on a variety of species.

-Hile, Ralph, Paul H. Eschmeyer, and George F. Lunger
+Includes a definition of "effective fishing effort" for use in fisheries based on a variety of species. - Hile, Ralph, Paul H. Eschmeyer, and George F. Lunger - 1951.

-1951.
 Decline of the lake trout fishery in Lake Michigan.
 Fish.
 Bull., Fish and Wildlife Serv., Vol. 52, pp. 77-95.
 Statistical study of the lake trout fishery similar to that made by Hile (1949) for Lake Huron.
-Detailed records of fishing pressure in 1929-1949 proved that overfishing could not have been a significant factor in decline of lake trout in State of Michigan waters of Lake Michigan and contributed to conclusion that sea-lamprey depredations offered the only reasonable explanation.
+Detailed records of fishing pressure in 1929-1949 proved that overfishing could not have been a significant factor in decline of lake trout in State of Michigan waters of Lake Michigan and contributed to conclusion that sealamprey depredations offered the only reasonable explanation.

 1951.
 Decline of the trout fishery in Lake Michigan.
 The Fisherman, Vol. 19, No. 1, pp. 5 and 10.
 Summary of longer paper published by same authors under similar title in same year.